smarie/ALL_OF_THE_ABOVE/README.md

  * [pytest-harvest](https://smarie.github.io/python-pytest-harvest/) helps you collect fixtures and artifacts created during your `pytest` tests execution.
 Quite handy to create applicative benchmarks.
  * [pytest-patterns](https://smarie.github.io/pytest-patterns/) is not a library, but a repository of examples.
 In particular you will find here an example concerning how to create data science benchmarks.

-### Misc / exotic

- * [parsyfiles](https://smarie.github.io/python-parsyfiles) is a declarative parsing framework based on PEP484 type hints.
-One of my first python projects, please be tolerant ;)
+### Parallel computing & Networking

- * [pyoad](https://smarie.github.io/python-object-as-daemon) is a tiny utility to launch a python object in a separate process, possibly using another python executable/environment.
+ * [spawner](https://smarie.github.io/python-spawner) is a utility to launch python code in a separate process, possibly using another python executable/environment.
  * [azml-client](https://smarie.github.io/python-azureml-client) is a client for web services deployed with Microsoft AzureML Studio.

+### HMI

  * [PyQt5-minimal](https://github.com/smarie/PyQt5-minimal) is a minimal version of the PyQt5 GPL package, so that you do not end up with a 80Mo-large distribution when freezing your application with cx_Freeze, py2exe or others.

 ## Rapidminer